Jean Seberg Movie style iconJanuary 26, 2015

 In France she adopted the understated elegance of French women, and created an original style of her own.
 Her wardrobe was full of classic looks that are still worn today, with baggy turned up jeans, peter pan collars, oversized jumpers and Capri pants.
 Looking at photos taken at the time, there are many stripes, stripes that come in either dresses, tees or long-sleeved tops.

-The haircut tops off the look
+Jean Seberg – The haircut tops off the look

-Of course, the hair cut is an essential part of her look as well as the stripey tees.
+Of course, the hair cut is an essential part of Jean Seberg’s look as well as the stripey tees.
 The hair is cut classically short and the make-up is immaculate but minimal.
 Perfectly groomed eyebrows are essential, as are beautifully made up eyes with top-heavy lashes and full lips.
 It’s a tricky look to pull off.
 It looks easy enough, but we’re talking less is more here, with make-up you can still see but is expertly applied.
 Lips are preferably red.

 Stripes are a must